Model Providers

 - LLM tools (claude, codex, gemini) are the agentic CLIs that drive the coding session — they use tools, edit files, resume sessions.

-- Model servers are where the model weights live — Anthropic’s API, OpenAI’s API, Google’s API, or a local/alt host like ollama, lmstudio, or vllm.
+- Model servers are where the model weights live — Anthropic’s API, OpenAI’s API, Google’s API, or a many-model provider like OpenRouter, a local Ollama server, lmstudio, or vllm.

 A delegator pairs an LLM tool with a model (and, optionally, a model server).